CAVAh/ChatSignalR-React-Native/README.md

 ## Config:

-Rename `.env.example` to `.env` and add the domain and port of server
+Copy and rename `.env.example` to `.env` and add the domain/ip and port of server